-As one of the pioneering golf clubs in the Northwest, Spokane Country Club, then called Spokane Golf Club, became a founding member of the Pacific Northwest Golf Association, founded on February 4, 1899.
-The six founding members of the PNGA are: Victoria Golf Club (1893), Tacoma Golf Club (1894), Waverly Golf Club (1896), Seattle Golf Club (1896), Spokane Golf Club (1898) and Walla Walla Golf Club (1898).
-The PNGA is considered to be the fifth oldest golf association in North America.
+As one of the pioneering golf clubs in the Northwest, Spokane Country Club, then called Spokane Golf Club, was one of six founding members of the Pacific Northwest Golf Association.
+The other five founding members of the PNGA are: Victoria Golf Club (1893), Tacoma Golf Club (1894), Waverly Golf Club (1896), Seattle Golf Club (1896), Spokane Golf Club (1898) and Walla Walla Golf Club (1898).
+The PNGA, established on February 4, 1899, is considered to be the fifth oldest golf association in North America.